typst/typst/docs/guides/guide-for-latex-users.md

 compiles a curated list of resources created for Typst.

-If you need to load functions and variables from another file within your project, for example to use a template, you can use use the same [`{import}`]($scripting/#modules) statement with a file name rather than a package specification.
+If you need to load functions and variables from another file within your project, for example to use a template, you can use the same [`{import}`]($scripting/#modules) statement with a file name rather than a package specification.
 To instead include the textual content of another file, you can use an [`{include}`]($scripting/#modules) statement.
 It will retrieve